pngoctu012/PORTFOLIO-DATA-ANALYST/Research Center Digitalization/README.md

 --------------------------------------------------------
 # **1. Introduction**

-Đây là một dự án chuyển đổi số cho trung tâm nghiên cứu phân bón cho cây trồng. Ở dự án này, tôi chịu trách nhiệm chính trong việc tham gia xây dựng dashboard theo dõi và quản lý ngân sách cho trung tâm.

-Dự án này bao gồm 3 phase chính:
+This project focused on the digital transformation of a research center specializing in crop fertilizers.
+In this project, I was primarily responsible for developing a budget monitoring and management dashboard for the center.

+The project was divided into three main phases:

-*Phase 1 – Documentation Analysis:* Reviewed and decomposed user-provided documentation into structured data tables for storage and Power BI integration.
-Prepared initial dashboard demos to visualize key data points.
+*Phase 1 – Documentation Analysis:*
+Reviewed and converted user-provided documents into structured data tables for storage and Power BI integration.
+Created initial dashboard prototypes to visualize essential financial and operational data.

-*Phase 2 – Requirement Gathering & UI Design:* Collaborated directly with end users to define KPIs, charts, views, slicers and metrics through brainstorming sessions.
-Designed and refined UI prototypes based on user feedback.
+*Phase 2 – Requirement Gathering & UI Design:*
+Collaborated closely with end users to define KPIs, charts, filters, and key metrics through multiple brainstorming sessions.
+Designed and iteratively refined UI prototypes based on user feedback to enhance usability and insight delivery.

-*Phase 3 – Data Standardization & User Training:* Worked with the data engineering team to map data across Bronze, Silver and Golden layers in Azure Synapse.
-Conducted user training sessions to ensure proper data entry aligned with mapped structures.
+*Phase 3 – Data Standardization & User Training:*
+Worked alongside the data engineering team to standardize and map data across Bronze, Silver, and Gold layers in Azure Synapse.
+Conducted user training sessions to ensure accurate data entry and proper use of the dashboard according to the established data model.

 ----------------------------------------------------------------
 # **2. Phase 1 – Documentation Analysis**

-Ở giai đoạn này tôi sẽ nhận các file tài liệu về ngân sách của Trung tâm nghiên cứu để phân tích và tách ra thành các bảng dữ liệu có cấu trúc để đưa lên PowerBI.
-Theo đó, tôi tách các file tài liệu thành các bảng sau:
+In this phase, I received the research center’s budget documents for analysis and decomposed them into structured data tables for Power BI integration.
+Accordingly, I separated the documents into the following tables:

 ## **2.1.
-Bảng KhoanMucNganSach**
+Table KhoanMucNganSach**

-Đây là bảng với dạng cây hierarchy dùng để lưu lại các đầu mục trong báo cáo ngân sách theo tháng của Trung tâm nghiên cứu.
-Bao gồm các cột:
-- item_id: là mã khoản mục, format theo dạng năm - mã

-- name: là tên khoản mục

-- parent_id: là tên khoản mục cha

-- level1 - namelevel1: là mã và tên của khoản mục ở level 1 trong cây hierarchy.

-- level2 - namelevel2: là mã và tên của khoản mục ở level 2 trong cây hierarchy.

-- level3 - namelevel3: là mã và tên của khoản mục ở level 3 trong cây hierarchy.

-- level4 - namelevel4: là mã và tên của khoản mục ở level 4 trong cây hierarchy.

-- level5 - namelevel5: là mã và tên của khoản mục ở level 5 trong cây hierarchy.
+This table follows a hierarchical tree structure used to store the budget report items by month for the Research Center.
+It includes the following columns:
+- item_id: The unique code of each budget item, formatted as year–code.

+- name: The name of the budget item.

+- parent_id: The name of the parent item.

+- level1 – namelevel1: The code and name of the item at Level 1 in the hierarchy.

+- level2 – namelevel2: The code and name of the item at Level 2 in the hierarchy.

+- level3 – namelevel3: The code and name of the item at Level 3 in the hierarchy.

+- level4 – namelevel4: The code and name of the item at Level 4 in the hierarchy.

+- level5 – namelevel5: The code and name of the item at Level 5 in the hierarchy.

 |item_id|name|parent_id|level1|level2|level3|level4|level5|name_level1|name_level2|name_level3|name_level4|name_level5|attribute_code|
 |-------|----|---------|------|------|------|------|------|-----------|-----------|-----------|-----------|-----------|--------------|